 The original Buffon Needle Problem cannot generally be found in modern scientific literature other than in this web site and the book cited above: “Geometrical Probability and Biological Structures: Buffon’s 200th Anniversary, Springer-Verlag.”

 Even in Springer-Verlag, other than a quick look at the original Needle, the numerous studies of the Needle that are presented there do not reflect the original Needle, but rather Simon Laplace’s warp of the Needle.

-The numerous variations of the original Needle that are widely available and promoted on the web as the "Buffon Needle Problem" are the antithesis of the original Needle.
-They are based on the mathematical fraud perpetrated by Simon Laplace in 1812.
-In his intentionally misnamed book on "probabilities," Laplace disrespected the original Needle's random length.
-He disingenuously and maliciously substituted in a needle with the geometrically meaningless length of: any arbitrary given length.
+The numerous variations of the original Needle that are widely available and promoted on the web as the “Buffon Needle Problem” are the antithesis of the original Needle.
+They are based on the apparent mathematical fraud perpetrated by Simon Laplace in 1812.
+In his intentionally misnamed book on “probabilities,” Laplace disrespected the original Needle’s random length.
+By all circumstantial and admissible evidence, he disingenuously and maliciously substituted in a needle with the geometrically meaningless length of: any arbitrary given length.